FelicienLL/mapbayr/cran-comments.md

 local Windows 10, R 4.0.4

 ## R CMD check results
-This is the first submission to CRAN.
+This is the new submission to CRAN.

 There were no ERRORs, no WARNINGs.

 There was one NOTE:
  Possibly mis-spelled words in DESCRIPTION:
-  Posteriori (10:29)
+     mrgsolve (10:130)
+     pharmacokinetic (10:78)
+     posteriori (10:33)